ThomasCsson/ThomasCsson/README.md

 IF WE HAVE DATA, LET'S LOOK AT THE DATA.
 IF ALL WE HAVE IS OPINIONS, LET'S GO WITH MINE.
 _James L. Barksdale_

+AVOID THE PROBLEM RATHER THAN SOLVE IT.
+_Trevor Kletz_

 My name is Thomas Christiansson and I am currently a masters student at EPFL (Swiss Federal Technology Institute of Lausanne) in Chemical Engineering.